How to Start A Blog in 2020

 It is used by established businesses and media companies.
 TED, New York Times, Forbes, Reuters, this blog, all use WordPress.

 Now to Step 2…

-Domain name is the address to your space on the Internet.
+Domain name is the address to your blog.
 It is what your readers will use to locate you.
 The domain name of the blog you’re on right now is startablogonline.com.
 Facebook’s domain name is Facebook.com.

 For instance, if your business name is My Awesome Business, go for myawesomebusiness.com.
 If the .com extension is not available, you can go for .net or .org.

 If you’re creating a portfolio for your writing or graphics design business, use the name of your business or niche as the domain name.
 For instance, if you write for the tech industry, you could choose techwriterforhire.com or simply use your name as in billgates.com.